canonical/gateway-api-integrator-operator/docs/explanation/charm-architecture.md

 ## Charm architecture diagram

-The Gateway API Integrator charm uses the `ingress` and `tls_certificates` charm libraries to handle charm integrations.
+The Gateway API Integrator charm uses the `ingress` and `tls_certificates` charm libraries to handle charm relations.
 It also uses the `lightkube` Python Kubernetes client, which is wrapped in custom modules to reconcile the Kubernetes resources necessary for ingress.